Last Updated on April 2, 2019 by Katty

 Lampedusa is an island located in the Pelagie group of Islands in Sicily in Italy.
 The island is the largest one in the group of islands and is the southernmost island in Sicily; it is situated in the middle of the Mediterranean Sea.
 The island is only 3 Km wide and is 12 Km long.
-Lampedusa has a very vibrant culture and a historic past since over the centuries it had been inhabited by quite a lot of different nationalities and tribes including the Romans, Arabs and Greeks.
+Lampedusa has a very vibrant culture and a historic past since over the centuries it has been inhabited by quite a lot of different nationalities and tribes including the Romans, Arabs and Greeks.

-Attractions in Lampedusa Island
+Attractions on Lampedusa Island

-Lampedusa is a very quiet island and the best thing to do here is to enjoy the natural beauty of the island.
+Lampedusa is a very quiet island and the best thing to do while here is to enjoy the natural beauty of the island.
 Most visitors come to the island to visit the beautiful beaches, spend time relaxing in the sun and swim in the cool waters.
-There aren't many activities to do here; except for the beaches and the nature trails.
+There aren’t many activities to do here; except for the beaches and the nature trails.

-Lampedusa has quite a lot of beaches; several of them are quite famous and tend to get very busy and crowded during the main tourist seasons.
+Lampedusa has quite a lot of beaches; several of them are pretty famous and tend to get very busy and crowded during the main tourist seasons.
 However, there are plenty more beaches on the island which are still hidden from the tourists and are mostly known only to locals.
 Visitors who have rented a scooter or a moped can easily spend their time looking for a few beautiful deserted beach to spend their time in solitude and privacy.
 Most beaches are good for swimming, the waves are not very strong so they are perfect for families with kids.

 The Island of the Rabbits

-The island of the rabbits or as it is popularly known here, l'Isolotto dei Conigli is a good place to visit as a day excursion from Lampedusa.
-The island got its name since it was once filled with rabbits, however, now only a few rabbits can be spotted here.
+The island of the rabbits or as it is popularly known here, l’Isolotto dei Conigli is a good place to visit as a day excursion from Lampedusa.
+The island got its name since it was once filled with rabbits, however, now only a few rabbits can be spotted.
 The island is quite small and is a good place to visit to enjoy its lovely beaches and to just relax with an afternoon picnic lunch.
 The island remains mostly deserted during the weekdays and only a few people visit here on weekends.
 Ferries and boats are available from Lampedusa to reach this island.
 Visitors can also hire their own motor boat and visit the island on their own.